Understanding UV Ink Adhesion

 💡Primer Application

-Apply primer in a thin, even coat using a spray bottle or foam roller.
+Apply promoter in a thin, even coat using a spray or lint free cloth.
+Use the minimum amount needed to cover the surface.
 Let it dry for 5-10 minutes before printing.
-A thin coat is better — too much primer can cause adhesion issues of its own.
+A thin coat is better: too much can cause adhesion issues of its own.

 Conclusion

 Choosing the right materials is the single biggest factor in UV printing success.
-Start with proven materials like powder-coated mugs and hard plastic phone cases, then expand to more challenging surfaces as you gain experience.
+Start with proven materials like powder-coated mugs and unglazed ceramic, and stay away from glass and sublimation blanks.

-Check our Materials Directory for the latest tested and recommended products, and read our Getting Started Guide if you haven't already set up your printer.
+Check our Materials Directory for the latest curated and recommended products, and read our Getting Started Guide if you haven't already set up your printer.

 Happy printing! 🖨️